The General Data Protection Regulation (GDPR)

 - Psychologists and Neuropsychologists

 We want help organisations to carefully look at all their day to day processors, activities and systems, both manual and electronic, to see where the GDPR impacts and what changes/amendments need to be put in place.
+We have ran monthly webinars previously and would be open to running new ones in the future.

-What the free webinar will cover:
+What the free webinar would cover:

 - Roles and Responsibilities